Tufuwu/action_test/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
+2. If the pull request adds functionality, the docs should be updated.
+Put your new functionality into a function with a docstring, and add the feature to the README.rst.
-2. The pull request should work for all versions Python that this project supports.
+3. The pull request should work for all versions Python that this project supports.
+Check https://travis-ci.org/dgilland/cacheout/pull_requests and make sure that the all environments pass.